-Furthermore, I also like Sonarworks’ policy.
-You can use pre-calculated profiles from their website, or you can request an individual calibration for your existing pair of headphones.
 While the latter does increase the cost, you’ll get the best experience.
 On the other hand, if you are yet to own a pair of headphones, you can also buy individually calibrated pairs from Sonarworks themselves (brands include Beyerdynamic, Sennheiser, Audio Technica, etc.).

 Calibrate both headphones and speakers with this powerful plugin.
 When calibrating for speakers, you begin by setting up your room evaluation and taking various measurements around the room.
 You’ll need an omnidirectional microphone for this – USB mics are not supported.
 The data collected here is used to rectify issues in your room acoustics, letting you trust what you’re hearing.